Jhana 8 logo with lotus leaf.

 The course takes 26 days to complete, but you should stay for one month.
 Because practice is individual, you can arrive and begin at any time.
 Meditators may be accepted for shorter periods if space is available.
 The 8 precepts are observed.
 Traditional white clothing is worn.
 Teachers allow some socializing, though care should be taken not to talk about or disturb others’ meditation.

 A small foreign library has books in English and a few other languages, Dhamma talks on tapes, and books and tapes for learning Thai.
 The library is available to meditators who have finished the 26-day course and to outside visitors.
-The wat is popular with both Westerners and Thais.
+This temple is popular with both Westerners and Thais.

 Meditation Coaching may help you and be a more direct way of addressing shortcomings in your meditation practice.
 Please let me help!